RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introducing RACE Attention

 \subsection{Softmax-Like Similarities that Admit Linear-Time Estimation}

 Given a sequence of $N$ tokens, a Transformer produces for each position $i$ a query $Q_i \in \mathbb{R}^d$, and for every position $j$ a key $K_j \in \mathbb{R}^d$ and a value $V_j \in \mathbb{R}^d$.
-The output at position $i$ is a weighted average of the values, where the weight on $V_j$ reflects the relevance of token $j$ to token $i$.
-In the standard formulation \citep{vaswani2017attention}, relevance is computed via the scaled dot product given by Eq.~\eqref{eq:softmax}.
+The output at position $i$ is a weighted sum of the values, where the weight on $V_j$ reflects the relevance of token $j$ to token $i$.
+In the standard formulation \citep{vaswani2017attention}, relevance is computed via the scaled dot product given by Eq.~\ref{eq:softmax}.
 This choice guarantees two useful properties of the attention weights: (i) non-negativity and (ii) they sum to one, so $O_i$ is a convex combination of the values.
 Equally important, the exponential introduces a strong non-linear mapping from similarity scores to attention weights, amplifying small score differences.
 This observation suggests a broader view: attention weights can be derived from any normalized highly non-linear (exponential like) similarity function.
 Let $\mathrm{sim}:\mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}_{\ge 0}$ be any non-negative similarity function.
 We can define normalized \emph{similarity attention} as

 Our quest is for finding non-linear (softmax-like) similarity kernels that admit accurate linear-time estimation, eliminating the quadratic cost of attention in both training and inference.
-We argue that a good starting point is a well known LSHable~\citep{ColemanS20-RACE-KDE, Choromanski2017SROE} \emph{angular} similarity.
-It is well behaved and normalized, in particular, it depends only on the angle between the vectors $Q_i$ and $K_j$ and is invariant to their norms: $ \mathrm{sim}(Q_i,K_j) = 1 - \cos^{-1}\!\left(\frac{Q_i^\top K_j}{\lVert Q_i\rVert\,\lVert K_j\rVert}\right) / \pi $
+Similar to YOSO~\citep{zeng2021youonlysample}, we argue that a good starting point is a well known LSHable~\citep{ColemanS20-RACE-KDE, Choromanski2017SROE} \emph{angular} similarity.
+It is well behaved and normalized, in particular, it depends only on the angle between the vectors $Q_i$ and $K_j$ and is invariant to their norms: $ \mathrm{sim}(Q_i,K_j) = 1 - \cos^{-1}\!\left(\frac{Q_i^\top K_j}{\lVert Q_i\rVert\,\lVert K_j\rVert}\right) / \pi $.
 However, unlike exponential in softmax, the raw angular kernel is relatively flat near high similarity values, reducing its ability to sharply discriminate between nearly aligned vectors.
 To increase contrast, we propose to exponentiate the angular kernel with a sharpening parameter $\gamma$, which accentuates differences among highly similar pairs.
 After sharpening the kernel, the similarity function becomes as follows: